ory/k8s/docs/helm/hydra.md

 * `hydra.config.urls.consent`
 * `hydra.config.secrets.system`

-> **NOTE:** If no `hydra.config.secrets.system` secrets are not supplied, a secret is generated automatically.
+> **NOTE:** If no `hydra.config.secrets.system` secrets is supplied and `hydra.existingSecret` is empty, a secret is generated automatically.
 The generated secret is cryptographically secure, and 32 signs long.

 If you wish to install ORY Hydra with an in-memory database, a cryptographically strong secret, a Login and Consent provider located at `https://my-idp/` run: